 The areas of expertise of the Leather Research Department are structured within three research topics:

-► Advanced materials, nanomaterials and smart technologies for the leather industry, with results in the application of new materials (organic and organo-metallic tanning agents from renewable resources, leather and fur free of chromium salts), nanomaterials (nanocomposites based on nano titanium dioxide, silicon dioxide, nano Ag, nano Cu, graphene oxide, with photocatalytic activity in the UV and visible domain and with antimicrobial and photocatalytic properties) and smart technologies (including unconventional technologies using gamma radiation, plasma, electrospraying) to obtain leather with biocidal, self-cleaning properties, with ecological impact on the environment and consumers.
+► Advanced materials, nanomaterials and smart technologies for the leather industry, with results in the application of new materials (organic and organo-metallic tanning agents from renewable resources, leather and fur free of chromium salts, recyclable), nanomaterials (nanocomposites based on nano titanium dioxide, silicon dioxide, nano Ag, nano Cu, graphene oxide, with photocatalytic activity in the UV and visible domain and with antimicrobial and photocatalytic properties) and smart technologies (including unconventional technologies using gamma radiation, plasma, electrospraying) to obtain leather with biocidal, self-cleaning properties, with ecological impact on the environment and consumers.

-► Study, characterization and diagnosis of heritage objects made of leather, parchment and wood, with results regarding the elaboration of the protocols to assess degradation stage, deterioration mechanisms, methods of prevention and conservation, development of software dedicated to environmental monitoring or the acquisition of data regarding behavior in hydrodynamic tests, approach of innovative cleaning and preservation techniques, development of new leather and parchment materials, and emulsifiers and preservation agents for heritage objects or for creative industries.
+► Study, characterization and diagnosis of heritage objects made of leather, parchment and wood, with results regarding the elaboration of the protocols to assess degradation stage, deterioration mechanisms, methods of prevention and conservation, development of software dedicated to environmental monitoring or the acquisition of data regarding behaviour in hydrodynamic tests, approach of innovative cleaning and preservation techniques, development of new leather and parchment materials, and emulsifiers and preservation agents for heritage objects or for creative industries.

 The department's expertise was leveraged through consulting services, technological transfer, technical assistance, dissemination and education activities for: